 As a horticulturalist at the beautiful Isabella Gardner museum Taylor found a need for well-made workwear that could stand up to days of playing in the dirt.
 With the release of her first pair of dungarees, I am sold on her entire mission.
 Gamine is a brand after my own heart, one that values authenticity and functionality.
 Not to mention we share a love for dogs, gardening, and making good food.

 Read more about Taylor in our interview below …

 What is your background?

-Why did you start your website?
+Why did you start your store?

 Where can we find you online?